global

 4.4.
 Accountants

-Certified public accountants, bookkeepers or others (“Accountants”) may be able to utilize the Services under the Subscription Plan on behalf of their business clients (“Clients”), subject to the terms of the Subscription Plan.
-Any Accountant who enrolls represents, warrants and covenants that it has express authority from each Client to transact through the Services using any linked payment methods (including Client payment methods) and will provide written documentation of such authority upon Nickel’s request.
-Accountants remain fully responsible for any and all activities associated with Client payment methods, including payment of Fees and Subscription Fees, chargeback, clawback or ACH return associated with a linked payment method.
+Certified public accountants, bookkeepers or others ("Accountants") may be able to utilize the Services under the Subscription Plan on behalf of their business clients ("Clients"), subject to the terms of the Subscription Plan.
+Any Accountant who enrolls in the Services represents, warrants and covenants that it has express authority from each Client to transact through the Services using any linked payment methods (including Client payment methods) linked to the Services and shall provide written documentation of such authority upon Nickel's request.
+Accountants remain fully responsible for any and all activities associated with Client payment methods, including without limitation, any payment of Fees and Subscription Fees, chargeback, clawback or ACH return associated with a linked payment method.

 4.5.
 Privacy; Identity Authentication

-Personally identifiable information (“Personal Information”) provided through the Services is governed by our Privacy Policy located at https://getnickel.com/privacy-policy.
-By using the Services, you agree to, and are bound by, the terms of Nickel’s Privacy Policy, which is incorporated by reference.
-You authorize Nickel, directly or through third parties, to make any inquiries we consider necessary to verify your or your business’ identity.
-This may include asking you for further information; requiring you to take steps to confirm ownership of your email address, financial instruments, or information associated with your business; and verifying your Personal Information and your business’ information against third‑party databases or other sources.
-If Nickel cannot verify your or your business’ identity, Nickel may deny or limit your use of the Services.
-You may be required to provide your taxpayer identification number to us for identity verification.
+Personally identifiable information ("Personal Information") provided through the Services is governed by our Privacy Policy located at https://getnickel.com/privacy-policy.
+By using the Services, you agree to, and are bound by, the terms of Nickel's Privacy Policy which is incorporated by reference into this Agreement as if it were set forth herein in its entirety.
+You authorize Nickel, directly or through third parties, to make any inquiries we consider necessary to verify your or your business' identity.
+This may include asking you for further information, requiring you to take steps to confirm ownership of your email address, financial instruments, or information associated with your business, and verifying your Personal Information and your business' information against third party databases or through other sources.
+If Nickel cannot verify your or your business' identity, Nickel reserves the right to deny you use of the Services or to limit your use of your Account.
+In order to receive the Services, you may be required to provide Your taxpayer identification number to us for verification of identity.

 4.6.
 Linking a Payment Method

-Once you have created an Account, you may link various payment methods, including depository accounts with financial institutions (each, a “Bank Account”) or credit/debit cards.
-We use Plaid Technologies, Inc. (“Plaid”) to gather your data from financial institutions.
-By using the Services, you grant Nickel and Plaid the right, power and authority to act on your behalf to access and transmit your personal and financial information from the relevant financial institution.
-You agree to your information being transferred, stored and processed by Plaid in accordance with the Plaid Privacy Policy (https://plaid.com/legal).
-Payment methods may be saved to your Account for easy reference and submission.
+Once you have created an Account, you may link various payment methods, including your depository accounts with financial institutions (each, a "Bank Account") or credit or debit cards.
+We use Plaid Technologies, Inc. ("Plaid") to gather your data from financial institutions.
+By using the Services, you grant Nickel and Plaid the right, power, and authority to act on your behalf to access and transmit your personal and financial information from the relevant financial institution.
+You agree to your personal and financial information being transferred, stored, and processed by Plaid in accordance with the Plaid Privacy Policy available at https://plaid.com/legal.
+Please note that payment methods may be saved to your Account for easy reference and submission.

 4.7.
 Payment Method Verification